Wyko/essential_deathworlders/content/books/good-training-champions-pt-ii/3-tall-tales.md

 "That’s ‘cuz the Champion is responsible to the Clan, not his ambition.
 One day he won’t be smart enough or strong enough to *be* Stoneback, and one of the younger Studs—maybe me, if I’m good enough—will Challenge him and take over.
 Not anytime soon though.
 He’s in his *prime* and last we fought, he swat me around about as easy as I did you.
 Think on that for a moment."

-"…He seemed so friendly."
+"...He seemed so friendly."

 "He is!
 It was just a play fight.
 But hey, I got more scars!" he gestured to a particularly impressive one down his right flank.
 "Anyway, part of his duty as *he* sees it, anyway, is to keep close friends with us Studs.
 There ain’t much we don’t share with each other.
 Our Clan is *honest* with each other no matter *what* and nobody is more Stoneback than Daar.
 You understand?"

 "Yes sir."

-"…Fiin.
+"...Fiin.
 What did I tell you?"

-"…yes, Brother."
+"...yes, Brother."

-"…I’ll allow it.
+"...I’ll allow it.
 Anyway.
 Here’s some pain relief," he handed over a couple of pills, "And eat up!
 You gotta heal and grow.
 You gotta grow a *lot."*

 Fiin swallowed the pills and grumbled a bit.
 "Not that I’ll ever catch up."